opsidao/erlang_clause_limit_but_on_arm/README.md

 Just `docker build . -t erlang_bug_test && docker run erlang_bug_test elixir test.exs` to execute the small test file with the patch applied to see the bug fixed.

 Commenting out the mentioned line in the Dockerfile and re-executing the docker build & run will show the original issue happening.

+This bug only seems to happen when running on `aarch64 Linux`, i.e. a docker image running on an ARM mac.